Experience-Monks/adviser-plugin-lighthouse/README.md

 # adviser-plugin-lighthouse

-Plugin for adviser to run lighthouse audits on a given URL
+Plugin for adviser to run lighthouse audits and score checking on a given URL

 - [Installation](#installation)
 - [Usage](#usage)